 It works by forcing the process that goes from your master password to the derived key go through a large number of complicated iterations.
 Each time through the data is transformed using an encryption process called HMAC-SHA1, and the resulting intermediate key is fed back into the whole thing again.

 As the environment changes, we are beefing our use of PBKDF2 even more in our next data format.
 Today, a good master password in combination with our use of PBKDF2 protects your 1Password data, even if it falls into the wrong hands.
+[Update: There have been several adjustments to PBKDF2 settings since this article was first published, as can be seen by various articles on this blog that discuss PBKDF2]

 Coming soon will be a blog post about what makes for a good master password.